leovinogradov/simple-python-multiprocessing/README.md

 # Simple Python Multiprocessing

-This function is designed to provide simple multiprocessing capabilities to speed repetitive function calls by spreading the load among multiple codes
+This function is designed to provide simple multiprocessing capabilities to speed up repetitive function calls by spreading the load among multiple CPU cores

 # How to use: